minkeymouse/nowcasting-kr/ISSUES.md

 - **Nowcasting**: 12 months (2024-01 ~ 2024-12), 2 time points (4 weeks, 1 week before)

 **ACTUAL Status** (Verified by inspection):
-- **Training**: ✅ **12/12 models trained** (checkpoint/ has 12 model.pkl files)
+- **Training**: ⚠️ **10/12 models trained** (checkpoint/ has 10 model.pkl files, missing KOIPALL.G_ddfm and KOIPALL.G_dfm)
 - **Forecasting**: ✅ **DONE** - aggregated_results.csv EXISTS with 36 rows (contains extreme VAR values, but filtering handles them when loading)
 - **Nowcasting**: ❌ **0/12 experiments completed successfully** (ALL 12 JSON files exist but ALL have "status": "no_results" - systematic failure affecting all models)

 **What Needs to Happen** (Step 1 will automatically handle):
-1. ✅ Training complete - checkpoint/ has 12 model.pkl files
+1. ❌ **TRAIN MISSING MODELS** - checkpoint/ has only 10/12 model.pkl files (missing KOIPALL.G_ddfm, KOIPALL.G_dfm)
-2. ⚠️ **INVESTIGATION NEEDED** - All 12 backtests failed with "no_results" despite code fixes.
-Need to identify root cause
+2. ⚠️ **INVESTIGATE BACKTEST FAILURES** - All 12 backtests failed with "no_results" despite code fixes being present.
+Code fixes are in codebase but ineffective - need to identify why and fix root cause
 3. After fixing root cause, Step 1 will detect outputs/backtest/ has "no_results" → runs `bash agent_execute.sh backtest` → should populate outputs/backtest/ with 12 valid JSON files
 4. After successful backtests, regenerate Table 3 from outputs/backtest/ (replace N/A with actual results)
 5. After successful backtests, regenerate Plot4 from outputs/backtest/ (replace placeholders with actual plots)